TannerTorrey3/top-king/README.md

 ### Mission Statement
 Spread our love for chess, blockchain, and cultural diversity to our users.
 To provide financial inclusion and access to education to our users, and never charge for it.
 We are commited to sustainability, security of our users, and decentralized finance/education.
 We are and always will be, "for the people by the people".

 All members of our development team are volunteers, who believe in our mission, goals, and vision.
+Our development team is commited to maintaining our open source software.

 <img width="1664" alt="Screenshot 2023-03-24 at 2 18 57 PM" src="https://user-images.githubusercontent.com/70401747/227644362-f7b7a20d-b67f-4684-b258-756153f43373.png">